Nmyhi/BudgetPal/README.md

 # BudgetPal

 Welcome to BudgetPal!
-This app is to help managing personal expenses.
+An expenses manager app is a powerful tool designed to help you take control of your financial well-being by effortlessly organizing and tracking your spending.
+Whether you are a meticulous budgeter or just want to gain a clearer understanding of your financial habits, this app is tailored to simplify the process of managing your expenses.

 [App Preview](#)